< Back to all blogs

 Even if you know how to drive a car with a standard transmission, you’re used to 5 forward gears.
-A typical 18 wheeler has 10 forward gears, and most owner-operators or heavy haulers use between 13 and 18 forward gears.
+A typical trailer truck has 10 forward gears, and most owner-operators or heavy haulers use between 13 and 18 forward gears.

 Hauling heavy loads, especially over mountainous terrain, requires all those extra gears.
 Learning to use them can take some time.
 Fortunately, if you already know how to drive with a standard transmission, the learning curve is fairly small.

 As you can see from all the differences between your car and an 18 wheeler, driving an 18 wheelers is a very different experience than driving a car.
 That’s why it actually requires a different drivers license.

 Back To School